andim/noisyopt/README.md

 # noisyopt

-Python package for local optimization of noisy function using a pattern search algorithm with adaptive adaptive sampling of the stochastic objective function.
+Python package for local optimization of noisy functions using a pattern search algorithm with adaptive sampling.

 ## Installation